Your home should feel like a safe haven, and a wonderful personal space that exudes positive vibes and energy.

-Additionally, you can literally fill your home with happy memories by setting out pictures you love.
+Additionally, you can literally fill your home with happy memories by setting out pictures that you love.
 Family vacations, weddings, time with your kids, etc., are all great ways to visually boost the positive energy within your home and make you feel good every time you see one of them.

 6. Introduce More Plants

 Plants are a great way to increase the oxygen and energy levels of any home.
 Not only do plants breathe life into your living space, they can also help to remove toxins.
 They give you something to take care of and promote serenity and relaxation.

 Different plants are beneficial for different things but consider what kind of commitment you’d like to make before introducing some into your home.
 Some plants require more attention than others.

 Don’t choose something that requires constant care if it’s only going to cause you extra stress.
 Instead, choose something you can look after regularly, but appreciate its beauty all the time.

 The way your home is lit can make a big difference in the overall energy.
 Too much artificial lighting can be bad for you.
 It can cause headaches and stress and can even throw off your sleep cycle and natural circadian rhythms.

 During the day, try to let in as much natural light and air as possible.
 Open the curtains and windows and let in the sun.
 If you need extra light, try to purchase lighting sources that mimic sunlight as much as possible.
 I have a Salt lamp in both the sitting room and bedroom that gives off a beautiful glow.
 Warm, glowing tones are much better for you than harsh bright white.